 Photo by Kenneth Phang.

-Julia Faragher is a writer living in Melbourne.
 She is mixed-race with Vietnamese/British heritage and a Manx surname.
+She writes across various forms, including fiction, nonfiction, sports journalism and theatre.
 Her work mostly revolves around themes of identity, gender, nature, culture and sport.

 Her writing about arts, culture and sport has been published by The Guardian, Portside Review, ABC Sport, Siren Sport and The AFL Record.
 She is a graduate of the Change Our Game x Making the Call Women in Sports Media Program.
-She made her playwriting debut with Slanted Theatre at Sydney Fringe Festival 2022.
-She runs arts and culture blog Overthinker.

 Upcoming events